madsen-lab/DeepDive/README.md

 - NumPy / Pandas / Seaborn / Matplotlib

 ## Citation
-If you find DeepDive useful in your research, please consider citing our manuscript
+If you find DeepDive useful in your research, please consider citing our manuscript:
 ```
 @article{moeller2025DeepDIVE,
-  title={title},
+  title={Disentangling covariate effects on single cell-resolved epigenomes with DeepDive},
   author={Moeller, Andreas and Madsen, Jesper},
   journal={BioRxiv},
   year={2025}